How to Photograph Food Professionally

 If the food is your focus, the dishes should be more muted or contrasting to make the ingredients stand out, such as plain white or black tableware.
 If the dishes are your focus, use less food, and again contrast to showcase the dishes instead.

-Another top priority in any photography session is lighting.
+Another priority when learning how to photograph food professionally is lighting.
 You don’t need professional equipment to make these images turn out amazing – you can still very much DIY a good lighting set up and take incredible quality images just with your mobile phone.

 Natural light from the sun is best, but if you have to use artificial light, the cleanest looking images will come from purchasing a special overhead light, and using white reflectors (such as a white lightbox) around outside the frame of the shot.
 Kitchen lights can be good for warmth and ambience but are usually very bad for photography.